dgerabagi/data-curation-environment/flattened_repo.md

 ### A52.
 DCE - Interaction Schema Refinement
 - **Description:** Proposes a set of refined rules for the AI's output format to improve the reliability and consistency of automated parsing within the Parallel Co-Pilot Panel.
 - **Tags:** documentation, process, parsing, interaction schema, roadmap

+### A53.
+DCE - Phase 2 - Token Count and Similarity Analysis
+- **Description:** Details the plan to implement token counting for raw and parsed responses, and to calculate a similarity score between AI-generated files and their workspace originals.
+- **Tags:** feature plan, phase 2, token count, similarity, metrics, ui, ux

 ## II.
 Standalone Utilities & Guides